cpske/ISP/code-review/code-review-best-practices.md

 2. Aim for an inspection rate less than 300-400 LOC/hour

-3. Use enough time for a proper, slow review, but not longer than 60-90 minutes
+3. Use enough time for a proper review, but not longer than 60-90 minutes
-    - reviewer effectiveness drops off after 60 minutes
+    - reviewer effectiveness drops after 60 minutes

 4. Authors should annotate source code before the review begins.
    By annotating his own code,
    - author finds many bugs himself
    - helps reviewers understand the code or changes, hence saves time

 5. Establish quantifiable goals for code review and capture metrics so you can improve your process
    - this requires you record some data about defect rates, support calls, etc., for comparison
    - not a vague, fuzzy goal like "find more bugs"

 6. Use a checklist.
 Checklists improve results
    - start with a standard checklist
    - add a personal checklist of your own common mistakes, or things you forget to review

 7. Verify that defects are actually fixed!
    - the issues/defects often are not things that go into the project bug tracker
    - use a tool for defect tracking.
 For class projects, Github issues are OK.
    - reviewers should verify the issues really were fixed, not just "closed".

 8. Managers must foster a good code review culture in which finding defects is viewed positively
    - must take the postive view that finding defects improves the code and improves the developers' skills/knowledge
    - fosters good communication
    - don't criticize developers when defects are found.
 If you do, they won't look for defects.

 9. Beware the "*Big Brother*" effect
    - be careful how metrics are used to avoid discouraging defect reporting
    - don't single out individuals based on metrics

 10. The Ego Effect: Do at least some code review
    - Reviews encourage developers to improve their code quality out of a sense of pride or ego

 11. Lightweight code reivews are efficient, practical, and effective at finding bugs
     - SmartBear claims that lightweight reviews find almost as many defects as formal inspections, but take less time

-## 9 Code Review Best Practices from Perforce
+## Best Practices from Perforce

 Ref: [9 Code Review Best Practices](https://www.perforce.com/blog/qac/9-code-review-best-practices)